davidvkimball/obsidian-seo/README.md

 2. Ensure `manifest.json`, `main.js`, and `styles.css` are in the `seo` folder.
 3. In Obsidian, go to **Settings > Community Plugins**, enable "Community Plugins" if not already enabled, and then enable "SEO."

+## Privacy & Security

+**Note**: This plugin includes an optional external link checking feature that requires an internet connection.
+This feature is **disabled by default** and can be enabled in the plugin settings if desired.
+All other SEO checks work entirely offline.

 ## Contributing

 Submit issues or pull requests on the [GitHub repository](https://github.com/davidvkimball/obsidian-seo).
 Contributions to enhance features, improve documentation, or fix bugs are welcome!